anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   These requests are then provided by the registrar-agent to the registrar.
   This requires the definition of pledge endpoints to allow interaction with the registrar-agent.

-* The communication between the registrar-agent and the pledge must not rely on Transport Layer Security (TLS) because the pledge does not have a certificate that can easily be verified by {{RFC6125}} methods.
+* The security of communication between the registrar-agent and the pledge must not rely on Transport Layer Security (TLS) to enable application of BRSKI-PRM in environments, in which the communication between the registrar-agent and the pledge is done over other technologies like BTLE or NFC, which may not support TLS protected communication.
-  It is also more difficult to use TLS over other technology stacks (e.g., NFC).
+  In addition, the pledge does not have a certificate that can easily be verified by {{RFC6125}} methods.

-* The use of authenticated self-contained objects provides a work around for both the TLS challenges and the technology stack challenge.
+* The use of authenticated self-contained objects addresses both, the TLS challenges and the technology stack challenge.

 * By contrast, the registrar-agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
   In addition the registrar must be able to verify, which registrar-agent was in direct contact with the pledge.